aidmax/terraform-gcp-k8s/README.md

 * f1-micro instance (nodes) - you receive free usage equivalent to the number of total hours within the current month, enough to run one instance without interruption for the entire month.

+[Free tier](https://cloud.google.com/free/) account would be enough for spinning up the cluster in this guide.

 See complete pricing info [here](https://cloud.google.com/compute/pricing)